CharlesTaylor7/rss-reader/README.md

 ## Goals
 - Demonstrate proficiency with .net stack.
-- complete an app with a dotnet backend for the sake of talking confidently about it.
+- complete an app with a dotnet backend + React frontend the sake of talking confidently about it.

-## non-goal
-- React.
-I should do a followup project with react.
-I'm going to try to stick it out with razor pages

 ## Tech Stack
-- ASP.NET Core
+- ASP.NET
-- Entity Framework Core
+- Entity Framework
-- Razor pages
+- React
 - Fly.IO deployments
 - sqlite
-- Blazor?

 ## Feature set
 - sync button to check all rss feeds